Imkaidu/Imkaidu.github.io/docs/econ7310/Materials.md

 ---
-title: "MATLAB Code"
+title: "Teaching Materials"
 ---

-On this page you will find a number of different MATLAB programs.
+On this page you will find the teaching materials.

 ![Picture of a dog.](Picture_1.jpg)